vibha-y4/ICS-46-HW0/README.md

 ## 9. Pushing changes to git

 **IMPORTANT**
-For all the GTests to work and for the autograder to work as intented you must add a `src` directory and move the `main.cpp` file into it
+For all the GTests to work and for the autograder to work as intended you must add a `src` directory and move the `main.cpp` file into it

 ```bash
 └── src